 From the side, the aerodynamic nature of the Bontrager Ballista is most apparent.

-The Ballista surprised us with its luxurious fit, scoring a 9/10.
-The only helmets scoring higher are the Giro Synthe MIPS and the Lazer Z-1 MIPS.
-The AgION Padding on the Ballista is excellent; it's thicker at the forehead area and thinner as the pads taper towards the rear of the helmet.
-The internal tensioning system is fixed at the temples so the head is forced forward into the front of the helmet, which makes the Ballista a bit more prone to the creation of pressure points than the Giro Synthe, which has a full wrap tensioning system.
-However, the padding on the Ballista is more substantial than the padding found on the Giro Synthe or the Lazer Z-1, which helps to limit pressure points.
+The Ballista surprised us with its luxurious fit and comfort.
+Its AgION padding is excellent; it's thicker at the forehead area, and thinner as the pads taper towards the rear of the helmet.
+The internal tensioning system is fixed at the temples, so the head is forced forward into the front of the helmet, which makes it a bit more prone to the creation of pressure points than helmets with a full circumference tensioning system.
+However, its padding is quite substantial, which helps to limit pressure points.